About the Program

-Candidates who possess an accredited bachelor’s degree, subject-matter competency, and full-time teaching employment may be eligible for APU’s innovative Multiple-Subject Internship Teaching Credential/Master of Arts in Education: Teaching and Multiple-Subject Internship Teaching Credential Program.
+Candidates who possess an accredited bachelor’s degree, subject-matter competency, and full-time teaching employment may be eligible for APU’s innovative Multiple Subject Teaching Credential and Master of Arts in Education: Teaching program.
 Designed for candidates already teaching in the field, the program combines curricula of the credential and master’s programs to deliver a unique educational package.
 More than 150 California districts cooperate in the program, meeting the needs of public school teachers on intern credentials, as well as those teaching in private schools.

 With program requirements and class times tailored to the working adult, APU’s School of Education programs fit your schedule.

 - Classes meet one night a week for nine weeks.